It's set to be a banner year at the box office, despite Netflix and...Trump?

 Breaking News Emails

-The North American box office is set to break records in 2018, with Christmas Day movie-going adding an estimated $80 million to studio coffers, according to the latest estimates from Comscore.
+The North American box office is set to break records in 2018, with Christmas Day movie-going adding an estimated $80 million to studio coffers, according to the latest projections from Comscore.

 The Warner Bros. underwater adventure “Aquaman” took Tuesday's coveted number-one spot, raking in $22.65 million.
 Based on a DC Comics character and starring Jason Momoa, the movie has now grossed in excess of $500 million globally.